gobs/cmd/README.md

     (startswith $var val) # $var starts with val (endswith $var val)   # $var ends with val (contains $var val)   # $var contains val

+Conditions can also be negated with the "!" operator:

+    if !true echo "not true"
+    if !(contains $var val) echo val not in $var

 As for variables, for now only string comparisons are supported.